danimilani/SQL_baby_names/readme.md

 # SQL PROJECT - AMERICAN BABY NAMES

-## Project in SQL to analyze how have American baby name changed since 1920 and understand the trends.
+## Project in SQL to analyze how have American baby names changed since 1920 and understand the trends.

 ## Scope: